-Dr. Jennifer Tucker was recently in the news!
-She is the only nationally board certified pediatric physical therapist within 50 miles of Orlando, and she has recently entered into a five year partnership with United Cerebral Palsy to expand the availablility of pediatric physical therapy services.
+Jennifer Tucker, instructor of physical therapy, was recently in the news!
+She is the only nationally board-certified pediatric physical therapist within 50 miles of Orlando, and she has recently entered into a five-year partnership with United Cerebral Palsy to expand the availability of pediatric physical therapy services.
 Take a look at this video to see the wonderful things being accomplished! http://www.myfoxorlando.com/video?&clipId=9562510&autostart=true

 Expanding Pediatric Physical Therapy Services